sirchia/pimatic-rflink/README.md

 [RFLink Gateway](http://www.nemcon.nl/blog2/).

-This device supports [many 433 MHz devices](http://www.nemcon.nl/blog2/2015/07/devlist) but this plugin is currently limited to only support switch and dimmer devices.
+This device supports [many 433 MHz devices](http://www.nemcon.nl/blog2/2015/07/devlist) but this plugin is currently limited to only supports the following devices:
+- Switches
+- Dimmers
+- PIR sensors
+- Contact sensors

 Support for other devices may be added in the future.

 Plugin configuration